 First design step for calculations

-For a list application, you only have the most important settings available in the creator since you have already defined much of your app in the steps before.
-Once the app has been created, you can of course "equip" it with other pages, elements, and functions.
+For a list application, you have already defined most of your app by selecting the template and defining it in the first design step.
+After publishing, you can edit your app at any time in the web portal, add pages, elements, and features.
 For more information, see the section "Design your app".

 Calculators are usually the more complex apps compared to lists.
 Excel calculations consist of many input and output fields or diagrams.
-The "Additional Design" page for calculations helps you make your app as effective as possible.
+The second design step helps you make your app as effective as possible.
+Add additional pages to your app where you add additional input or output cells or diagrams.
 Visit https://support.openasapp.net/hc/en-us/articles/207232199 for a deeper insight into the app designer.
 There the individual elements are explained and you will learn how each of them can be edited individually.

 By clicking on the "Create your App" button, you officially create an app.
 Congratulations!

-If you selected a file from your PC to create the app, a copy will now be saved in the Microsoft Azure Europe Cloud from Open as App.
-Your file can not be viewed or edited by third parties.
+If you selected a file from your PC to create the app, a copy will now be saved in the Microsoft Azure West Europe Cloud from Open as App to serve as the source file for your app.
+Your file cannot be viewed or edited by third parties.

-Already have an Open as App account?
-Then you probably already know how it works.
+You already have an Open as App account?
+Wonderful, then you know how it works.

 Now everything is ready and your app is waiting to be used.